edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/bot_manager.md

 ## Update Bot Rule Set {/*update-bot-rule-set*/}

 Updates a bot rule set.
-A bot rule set contains one or more bot rules.
+A bot rule set contains one or more bot rule(s).

 <h3>Request</h3>